openstack/openstack-manuals/doc/networking-guide/source/scenario_legacy_lb.rst

    .. note::
-      The first value in the ``tenant_network_types`` option becomes the default project network type when a non-privileged user creates a network.
+      The first value in the ``tenant_network_types`` option becomes the default project network type when a regular user creates a network.

    .. note::
-      The ``external`` value in the ``network_vlan_ranges`` option lacks VLAN ID ranges to support use of arbitrary VLAN IDs by privileged users.
+      The ``external`` value in the ``network_vlan_ranges`` option lacks VLAN ID ranges to support use of arbitrary VLAN IDs by administrative users.

 #.
 Start the following services: